pxg/pxg.github.io/_posts/2018-05-23-redash-uk-postcode-map-for-postgres.markdown

 Trade-offs
 ----------
-With all software development they are trade-offs with the choices you make here are those with this technique:
+With all software development they are trade-offs with the design decisions you make.
+Here are those with the techniques in this article.

 ### Storage of location data
-Saving the `location` table data to your Database will bloat it an alternative would be to use [Postgres Foreign Data Wrappers](https://wiki.postgresql.org/wiki/Foreign_data_wrappers) and keep the location database in a seperate database which you can still run a join on.
-Alternatively you could just populate the location database with the values you need, using a script to call an API such as <https://postcodes.io/> just for the postcodes we want.
+Saving the `location` table data to your database will bloat it, an alternative would be to use [Postgres Foreign Data Wrappers](https://wiki.postgresql.org/wiki/Foreign_data_wrappers) and keep the location data in a seperate database which you can still run a join on.
+Alternatively you could just populate the location table with the values you need, using a script to call an API such as <https://postcodes.io/> just for the postcodes we want.

 ### Map interactions
 The Redash map UI show pins on the map for each of your items and groups them dependent on the zoom level.
 If you wanted different interaction you may need to use an API such as the Google Maps API to build custom custom behaviour.